manuhostin/manuhostin/README.md

-### Hi there 👋
+### Welcome to my github!
+Now go away...

 <!--
-**manuhostin/manuhostin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on self destruction
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to hide a body
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on global warming
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with my schizophrenia
-- 💬 Ask me about ...
+- 💬 Ask me about what I was doing on the september 11
-- 📫 How to reach me: ...
+- 📫 How to reach me: send me a letter or follow me on twitter
-- 😄 Pronouns: ...
+- 😄 Pronouns: I dont believe that pronous acctually exist
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: my feet toes are syamese twins

+... to be honest, im learning some js and html/css, and thats it!
+Studying at ifc (instituto federal catarinense).
+Always taking a nap and looking for good conversations. coffe and cat lover.
+A good guy and the PERFECT gentleman
+''To be smaller than a grain of salt to do at sea
+Is all I'll ever be''
 -->